By Michael Lanza

 And, of course, I picture the endless vistas stretching for miles in every direction, where impossibly immense stone towers loom thousands of feet above an unfathomably vertiginous and complex landscape.

 After several backpacking trips in the Big Ditch, I find that the more I go there, the more I need to go back again.
 This place really hooks you (see reason no. 5, below).
-And my perspective is shaped by more than three decades of backpacking all over the United States, including many years as the Northwest Editor of Backpacker magazine and running this blog.
+And my perspective is shaped by more than three decades of backpacking all over the United States, including formerly the Northwest Editor of Backpacker magazine for 10 years and even longer running this blog.
 I’ve taken many of the best multi-day hikes out there—some of them multiple times.
-(In fact, here’s my list of the 10 best backpacking trips in America—and yes, the Grand Canyon is on it.)
+(See my lists of “America’s Top 10 Best Backpacking Trips” and “The 10 Best Backpacking Trips in the Southwest”—and yes, the Grand Canyon is on both.)

-As I increasingly seek a certain type of experience in the wilderness—one with more solitude, challenge, and surprises above and beyond inspiring scenery—I feel drawn back to the canyon time and time again.
+As I increasingly seek a certain type of experience in the wilderness—one with more solitude, challenge, and even a few surprises, above and beyond inspiring scenery—I feel drawn back to the canyon time and time again.

 While it seems an act of hubris to attempt to fully communicate the many compelling reasons why every backpacker should explore the Grand Canyon, I will do so here.
 But there is no better proof than personal experience: Go there yourself and discover the canyon’s many elusive truths.

 Keep in mind that a Grand Canyon backpacking permit is one of the hardest to get in the National Park System.
 Apply on the first of the month four months prior to the month in which you want to start a trip—for example, by Dec.
-1 for a hike beginning in April.
+1 for a hike beginning in April or June 1 for October.
 See my “10 Tips for Getting a Hard-to-Get National Park Backcountry Permit.”